 The quartet also enriches its repertoire and programmes by performing together with other musicians.
 Recently together with the opera tenor Merūnas Vitulskis the ensemble prepared a programme of arranged Italian songs in a programme called „Rediscovered Luciano Pavarotti“.
 With jazz musicians Vytis Nivinskas (double bass) and Remigijus Rančys (saxophone, flute) the quartet presents arranged music from Baroque to Rock in a programme called „BaRock“.
 In Germany and Lithuania the musicians performed a part of their programme together with the double-bass virtuoso Guy D. Tuneh.
 The ensemble also performed together with St. Christopher Chamber Orchestra, Kaunas City Symphony Orchestra, M. K. Čiurlionis string quartet and musicians Donatas Bagurskas (double-bass), Judita Leitaitė (soprano), Edmundas Seilius (tenor), Rita Novikaitė (mezzo-soprano), Saulius Petreikis (wind instruments) and others.

 The Baltic Guitar Quartet actively performs in Lithuania‘s main concert halls and most prominent festivals as well as concerts organized by the Lithuanian National Philharmonic Society.
 The musicians frequently perform abroad.
-They have already visited Austria, Belarus, Belgium, Bulgaria, China, Cyprus, Denmark, Estonia, Finland, Georgia, Italy, Ireland, Japan, Latvia, Macedonia, Moldova, Netherlands, Pakistan, Poland, Russia, the Czech Republic, Turkey, Ukraine, Germany, and Great Britain.
+They have already visited Austria, Belarus, Belgium, Bulgaria, China, Cyprus, Denmark, Estonia, Finland, Georgia, Italy, Ireland, Japan, Latvia, Macedonia, Moldova, the Netherlands, Pakistan, Poland, Portugal, Russia, the Czech Republic, Turkey, Ukraine, Germany, and Great Britain.
 The ensemble has frequented the most famous concert halls: Berlin Philharmonic, Royal Castle in Warsaw, Southbank Center and St. James‘s Church in London, Forbidden City Concert Hall and National Center of Performing Arts in Beijing.
 The quartet has also performed in the most prestigious Europe's festivals, among them Iserlohn Guitar Symposium, Saitenspruenge (Germany), Martsishor International Music Festival (Moldova), Flanders Music Festival (Belgium), Paganini Festival (Italy), Probaltica Festival (Poland), Cyprus International Guitar Festival (Cyprus), Fiesta de la guitarra (Estonia) and others.